Exponential time differencing for matrix-valued dynamical systems: Introduction

 Matrix-valued dynamical equations usually come with tight stability constraints, for example, because of the presence of high-order linear differential operators (e.g.~diffusion or (hyper-)viscosity), or poor conditioning in the (quasi-)lin\-ear dynamics \cite{cho1996emergence,danilov2000quasi}.
 Moreover, many real-world systems have multiple time scales or are oscillatory, making the system stiff~\cite{hingham_stiff}.
 For systems with scale separation, semi-Lagrangian methods have been popular in physics applications \cite{PRUSA20081193}.

 There has been some effort to solve matrix-valued dynamical systems numerically, such as backward differentiation formula (BDF) methods \cite{benner2004bdf}, Parareal based algorithms \cite{parareal_ricatti} and Krylov subspace methods \cite{behr_kyrlov,kyrlov_2}.
 There has also been some preliminary work on the use of exponential integrators for Matrix-Riccati equations \cite{LI2021113360}.
-However, many of these approaches are infeasible for large and stiff Matrix-valued systems.
+However, many existing approaches become infeasible for large and stiff matrix-valued systems.
+Recently, projected exponential methods have been developed that apply Krylov subspace techniques to approximate $\varphi$-functions of the Sylvester operator directly, without requiring commutativity of the coefficient matrices \cite{carrel2023projected}.
+The present work takes a complementary approach: we exploit commutativity (common in stochastic applications) to derive explicit closed-form schemes where $\varphi$-functions are evaluated on the coefficient matrices directly, rather than on the full Sylvester operator.

 For scalar systems, exponential time differencing (ETD) methods provide accurate numerical solutions to stiff dynamical problems \cite{cox-matthews:2002, friedli1978generalized} and have been applied to a variety of problems involving dynamical systems modeled by ordinary and partial differential evolution equations \cite{etd_example_1,ZonostrophicInstability,turb,frisch2008hyperviscosity,ju2015fast}.
-These schemes have been shown to be especially suited to quasi-linear systems which can be split into a linear part that contains much of the stiffness of the dynamics and a non-linear part \cite{Minchev2005ARO,ZonostrophicInstability}.
+These schemes have been shown to be especially suited to quasi-linear systems which can be split into a linear part that contains much of the stiffness of the dynamics and a nonlinear part \cite{Minchev2005ARO,ZonostrophicInstability}.

 Given these two developments, it is natural to ask if ETD methods can be extended to matrix-valued evolution equations by making use of the particular structure present in such problems.
-The main objective of this present work is to present a method of how to generalize ETD schemes to matrix-valued problems.
+The main objective of this present work is to present a method to generalize ETD schemes to matrix-valued problems.
 Similar to the case of standard scalar ETD problems, it turns out that the key idea of the approach, namely to integrate the linear part of the problem exactly, can be carried over to matrix-valued problems.
 The remaining nonlinear integral term, however, must be treated with more care than in the scalar case, since non-commutativity gives rise to complications, leading to additional terms in the numerical scheme.